ImAbdollahzadeh/Triangle_Rasterizer/README.md

 		COLORREF   color;
 	} triangle;

 There are three points to construct a tiangle.
-Then we draw threee lines to highlight the borders of triangle.
+Then we draw three lines to highlight the borders of triangle.
 These lines are drawn with the **draw_line** function above.
 It is simply:

 	// tr is an object of type triangle* draw_line(tr->p0, tr->p1);